manpeihong/Toolbox-v3/README.md

 The configuration.ini file now belongs to each module.
 Toolbox itself has a separate configuration.ini file. ﻿

 Documentation is updated to include the documents from all tools.
+﻿
+v.
+3.07:

+A few changes to optimize the file path handling.
+Now the program is ready to be packaged into an executable app using pyinstaller (tested on Mac OS);

+Fixed bugs where some n/k csv file has invlid characters;

+Fixed bugs where some csv readers do not work as exprected;

+Improved error messages when import failed.